r-hub/docs/content/rversions/_index.md

 * and also all previous R versions, their release dates and nicknames.

+It can be useful to e.g. automatically assess whether the currently installed R version corresponds to r-release.
 For more information, refer to the [package docs](https://r-hub.github.io/rversions) and [GitHub repository](https://github.com/r-hub/rversions).